 - Parking regulators will issue warnings instead of infringements in general unless the infringement relates to health and safety issues or parking in disabled parking spaces.

-- Paid parking waiver for Bulcock Street, Caloundra from 1 April to 30 June.
+- Paid parking waiver for Caloundra from 31 March to 30 June.

 Image Source: Revive | Oceanside – Gardner Vaughan Group